tosdr/tosback-versions/Dairy Queen/Privacy Policy.md

 *   INFERENCES.
 This sounds a little vague, but basically it means that we may take all the information we have about you and make some inferences about your preferences (um, you’d much prefer that Blizzard® Treat flavor with the chocolate, amirite?).

 *   Categories of sources from which personal information is collected: We collect personal information from you directly, either when you give it to us or one of our vendors, or automatically, when you interact with or fill out forms on our Websites.
-*   Business or commercial purposes for collecting or selling personal information: We collect information to fulfill orders, email you, inform our decisions about product and new restaurant development, and make our customer service better.
+*   Business or commercial purposes for collecting or selling personal information: We collect information to fulfill orders, email you, inform our decisions about product and new restaurant development, make our customer service better, and to qualify prospective franchisees.
 You can find more information about why we collect this information above.
 *   Categories of third parties with whom personal information is shared: We share information within our family of companies, with our franchisees as we described earlier in this privacy policy, and with vendors who provide data analytics services, data and communications management services, customer relations services, delivery and loyalty program services, survey services, product fulfillment services, and operating systems and platforms.
 *   Any California resident has a right to request the specific pieces of information the business has collected about the them.